-Milena Chakraverti-Wuerthwein is a biophysicist and social activist dedicated to deepening our understanding of the brain and to supporting scientists from underrepresented backgrounds.
+Milena Chakraverti-Wuerthwein (she/her) is a biophysicist and social activist dedicated to deepening our understanding of ecological networks and to supporting scientists from underrepresented backgrounds.

-As an undergraduate at Princeton University, Milena explored diverse questions at the intersection of biology and physics, from behavioral science to microscope development to materials physics, building a repertoire of experimental and computational methods to complement her physics theory education.
-She subsequently developed a cutting-edge method for enumerating topology in phase-separated liquid-liquid mixtures, work that led to a first-author publication in Physical Review Letters.
+As an undergraduate at Princeton University (A.B.
+Physics, Class of 2020), Milena explored diverse questions at the intersection of biology and physics, from behavioral science to microscope development to materials physics, building a repertoire of experimental and computational methods to complement her physics theory education.
 In parallel, Milena developed and ran an intergenerational mentorship program for women in physics.
-She received a bachelor’s degree in physics from Princeton in 2020.

 After college Milena worked with Science and Arts Engagement NY, Inc., leveraging Harlem middle school and high school students’ interest in gaming to inspire lifelong engagement with science, technology, engineering, and mathematics.

 In her free time, Milena enjoys gardening, cooking, and exploring new ways to be creative!